-When you look around at home landscapes in Greater Chicago, you’ll see lovely plant materials, gorgeous trees, functional hardscapes, and tidy landscape beds.
+Looking around at home landscapes in Greater Chicago, you’ll see lovely plant materials, gorgeous trees, functional hardscapes, and tidy landscape beds.

-Well, let’s just say the answer to this question isn’t set in stone (no pun intended).
+Let’s just say the answer to this question isn’t set in stone (no pun intended).
 You have to look at the pros and cons of mulch or stones and determine which approach is right for your aesthetic.

 Stones vs. Mulch in Landscaping